paulgavrikov/visualkeras/README.md

 ## Introduction
-Visualkeras is a Python package to help visualize Keras neural network architectures.
+Visualkeras is a Python package to help visualize Keras 1D and 2D neural network architectures.
 It allows easy styling to fit most needs.
 As of now it only supports layered style architecture generation which is great for CNNs (Convolutional Neural Networks).